New Brunswick Southern Railway crosses the St John River

 connects with CN

-New Brunswick Southern Railway crosses the US border between Vanceboro,
+NBM Railways crosses the US border between

-Maine and St Croix, New Brunswick
+Vanceboro, Maine and St Croix, New Brunswick

-New Brunswick Southern Railway crosses the US border three times
+NBM Railways crosses the US border three times

 between Milltown (near St Stephen), New Brunswick and Woodland, Maine.